cktlco/crew-chief-autovoicepack/README.md

 1. **Prepare 30 seconds of audio** -- record your own voice or use ElevenLabs
 2. Run `generate_voice_pack.py` from a **Docker container** ([full instructions](#-common-task-generate-a-full-crewchief-voice-pack)).
 3. **Add the new voice pack** to CrewChief ([full instructions](#-common-task-add-your-new-voice-pack-to-crewchief)).

+Bonus: Run the process using a GPU freely provided by Google Cloud Colab.
+See ["Run using Google Cloud Colab"](#-common-task-run-crew-chief-autovoicepack-in-google-cloud-colab)

 ## 🚧️ Known Issues